2011Canada/project-1-jinyoung453/README.md

 ## Usage

-- Users can reach to a Reimbursement System which can login
+- Users can reach to a Reimbursement System where they can login

 ![](LoginPage.JPG)

 - Users can register

 ![](Register.JPG)

 - Employee can login
 - Employee can submit new reimbursement and view pending list

 ![](EmployeeHome.JPG)

 - Finance Manager can login
 - Finance Manager can view reimbursememt lists assigned to them
 - Finance Manager can view all reimbursement lists regardless of approvers

 ![](FinanceManagerHome.JPG)

 - Users can logout